Kimsharrrk/SidecarSnap/README.md

 ## License

 Copyright © 2026 Kimsharrrk.
 All rights reserved.

-Free for personal use.
-Modification and redistribution without permission are strictly prohibited.
+Feel free to share and repost as much as you like—I’d love for this to spread far and wide!
+All I ask is that you clearly credit the source.
+However, modifications and unauthorized redistribution are strictly prohibited.

 ---